zobkiw/sleeptest/README.md

 One interesting find, the M1 was left idle for almost two hours.
 It last posted a "sleeping" message at 17:15:58.
 Once I returned to the computer (at approximately 19:07:42) the program was still sleeping.
 This may be how time.Sleep() works?
 If the machine itself goes to sleep it pauses and doesn't count that time?
 I would have expected that it might "catch up" as soon as the machine came back to life, however.
 The `screen` session also exhibited the same issue as one might expect.
 I'm waiting now to see if it (the Go program) comes back to life on it's own and wakes up...and there it goes, about 10 minutes after I woke up the machine.
 Note the 5th time in the M1 lists above (2h2m8.529273s and 2h2m8.530685s).
 Note the next sample "recovered" to a more normal time, albeit, more than an hour.

+### Digitial Ocean Droplet

+I decided to also do some runs on a Digital Ocean droplet.
+One of the smallest, configuration shown in the chart above.
+Note the very strict adherance to the 1 hour time.
+Impressive, so we know that Go can do it.
+It would seem that maybe macOS is causing some problems specifically.